openline-ai/openline.ai/docs/contribute/how-to-contribute.md

 You'll be able to pick up issues, write code to fix them, and get your work reviewed and merged.

-If you have questions about the development process, join our [community chat][community].
+If you have questions about the development process, join our [community slack][slack].
 The Openline team responds regularly and will usually answer quickly.

 ## Find Something to Work On

 Help is always welcome!
-For example, [documentation][docs] can always use improvement.
+For example, [documentation] can always use improvement.

-If you do not know what to start on, look at the [open issues](https://github.com/openline-ai) or ask in our [community chat][community] to see who is looking for help or what's being worked on.
+If you do not know what to start on, look at the [open issues][open_issues] or ask in our [community slack][slack] to see who is looking for help or what's being worked on.

 ### Non-Code Contributions

-Those interested in contributing without writing code may also find ideas in the [Non-Code Contributions Guide](non-code-contributions.md).
+Those interested in contributing without writing code may also find ideas in the Non-Code Contributions Guide.

 ### Code Contributions